-Families may reach out to team members regarding academic or school-related support and should receive a response within 1 work day if not on vacation or leave.
+Each teacher has a cell phone in order to be available to you all.
+We encourage families to reach out to teachers with questions or concerns regarding academic or school-related support and should receive a response within 1 work day if not on vacation or leave.